CF Meets...Jess and Hayden Bailey from Sleepiest

-Pacific House: How Jess and Hayden Transformed a Tired Postwar Semi into a Tranquil Retreat.
+Pacific House: How Jess and Hayden Transformed a Tired Postwar Semi into a Restorative Retreat.

-For Jess and Hayden, the house was never just a renovation project—it was a creative pursuit.
+For Jess and Hayden, the house was never just a renovation project - it was a creative pursuit.
 Hayden understands the importance of space in shaping mood and experience and in enhancing wellbeing.
-That philosophy is embedded in every decision they made, from the calm, natural palette to the seamless inside-outside flow.
+He built his sleep wellness app after falling asleep at the wheel on the motorway - an abrupt and terrifying wake up call.
+After that, he chose to slow down and prioritise restoration, for himself and others.
+This philosophy is embedded in every decision they made, from the calm, natural palette to the seamless inside-out flow.

 We named the house 'Pacific House' before even embarking on the renovations - 'Pacific' meaning peaceful in character or intent -Jess